jonikorpi/kausi/PRIVACY_POLICY.md

 All traffic between your browser and Firebase happens on a HTTPS-secured connection.

 Any Kausi administrator accounts are able to view your email address and text entries.
 These accounts use all the account security options Firebase offers, including a strong password stored in secure password manager software.

+At the time of writing there is only one such administrator account, operated by Joni Korpi, sole developer and also the designated Data Protection Officer.

 ## How cookies and localstorage are used